keithbsmiley-other/emilysite/_posts/2021-4-9-breathing.md

 > Chest breathing is actually a stress response.[^14]

 That lion, antelope, or athlete from the previous example would all be chest breathing during their individual bouts.
-Ideally, however, they would stop, and return to belly breathing, once their sympathetic nervous systems are no longer required—when the flee, fighting, or competition stops.
+Ideally, however, they would stop and return to belly breathing once their sympathetic nervous systems are no longer required—when the flee, fighting, or competition stops.

 Let’s talk about anxiety for a second.
 (Something I *do* know a lot about.)